-3.1.6 Initial public offerings, privatisations and takeovers
+3.1.6Initial public offerings, admission to trading, privatisations and takeovers

-An initial public offering involves the shares of a limited company becoming listed on a regulated market (hereunder a stock exchange), with the general public being offered an opportunity to subscribe for (purchase) shares of the company on the occasion of such listing.
-It will in most cases be an existing company, which has not previously been listed on any stock exchange, the owners of which have decided to increase the number of shareholders and, at the same time, facilitate trading in the shares of the company.
+An initial public offering and admission to trading involves the shares of a limited company becoming listed on a stock exchange or a regulated market or a MTF, with the general public being offered an opportunity to subscribe for (purchase) shares of the company on the occasion of such listing.
+It will in most cases be an existing company, which has not previously been listed on any stock exchange or regulated market, the owners of which have decided to increase the number of shareholders and, at the same time, facilitate trading in the shares of the company.
 An initial public offering by a government-held company is termed a privatisation or partial privatisation, depending on what ownership stake in such company the government is offering to sell to the general public.